4.9

 Design Engineer with over 6 years of experience in product design and development.
 Known for designing innovative and efficient products, collaborating seamlessly with cross-functional teams, and leading vital projects to success.
 Proficient in utilizing CAD software, contributing to continuous improvement efforts, and maintaining the highest standards of quality.

-Introduce yourself with a statement that captures your professional essence.
-'Design Engineer with over 6 years of experience in product design and development' immediately establishes your credentials.
+Begin with a direct statement that covers your title and level of experience.
+The sample summary does this effectively with "Design Engineer with over 6 years of experience in product design and development," which immediately establishes role alignment.

 Takeaway